tillitis/tkey-verification/README.md

 ## Open questions

-- Can we use the exact same key pair as the Sigsum submit key as we used as a provider's key pair before?
+- Can we use the exact same key pair as the Sigsum submit key as we used as a vendor's key pair before?
 If not, why not?

 - Can we continue not to publish the TKey identity?
 See [Why is the signed message not